petebaker/r-makefile-definitions/README.md

 approach does not obviate the need to be organised and document the work but it can certainly prove helpful, especially as a project grows in size.

+Comprehensive documentation is available: *Peter Baker (2020) Using GNU Make to Manage the Workflow of Data Analysis Projects, Journal of Statistical Software.* https://doi.org/10.18637/jss.v094.c01

+Also see [the blog site](http://www.petebaker.id.au "Peter Baker's outback R blog") for this and related material.

 While it is far from perfect, **make** is widely used and generally proves to be useful for efficiently carrying out tasks in data